 3. The Use of Power Words

 These are strategic words used when engaging with another person to evoke emotions.
-Rather than using words like good or great, words like fantastic or excited can give a sense of urgency and can perk up ears of the listener.
+Rather than using words like good or great, try words like fantastic or excited to give a sense of urgency.
+It’ll also perk up ears of the listener.
 Even using the person’s name can show confidence.

 Using power words and being mindful of your body language is a good combination to show powerful communication skills.